 3. Is there an uptime service level agreement?

-You simply cannot compromise when it comes to ensuring uptime; make sure that your vendor has included an uptime SLA as a part of your service contract.
+You simply cannot compromise when it comes to ensuring uptime; make sure that your call center vendor has included an uptime SLA as a part of your service contract.

-4. Does the vendor have a reputation for reliability?
+4. Does the contact center vendor have a reputation for reliability?

-You shouldn’t partner with a vendor unless you are 100 percent confident in its reliability.
+You shouldn’t partner with a call center vendor unless you are 100 percent confident in its reliability.
 For example, does the vendor have proof points of its availability with customers who are similar to your business in scope and size?
-What are their processes for remedying issues when they occur?
+What are their processes for remedying call center issues when they occur?
 And how quickly does the vendor correct problems?

-5. Can the solution be used by remote agents to support customers globally without requiring multiple physical contact center locations?
+5. Can the contact center solution be used by remote customer service agents to support customers globally without requiring multiple physical contact center locations?

-If you are running a multi-site contact center consisting of remote/at home agents, your solution of choice must boast centralized control.
+If you are running a multi-site contact center consisting of remote and at-home virtual call center agents, your solution of choice must boast centralized control.
 This will enable you to quickly and more easily manage your facility, which results in your off-site agents being able to support your customers worldwide—even if they’re not located in a formal contact center location.

-6. Am I confident the vendor will continue to add new features that keep up with customer demands and not leave me under contract with an out-of-date solution?
+6. Am I confident the contact center vendor will continue to add new features that keep up with customer demands and not leave me under contract with an out-of-date solution?

-Your partner of choice cannot deploy and walk away or your business will suffer.
-Instead, as the market continues to evolve, your vendor should ensure that your contact center is keeping current with emerging new interaction channels and functionality so that your company can comfortably, and profitably, grow.
+Your call center partner of choice cannot deploy and walk away or your business will suffer.
+Instead, as the market continues to evolve, your contact center vendor should ensure that your contact center is keeping current with emerging new interaction channels and functionality so that your company can comfortably, and profitably, grow.

-7. Does the vendor’s platform support my strategy for providing service to mobile customers?
+7. Does the call center vendor’s platform support my strategy for providing customer service to mobile customers?

 Look for a solution that can help your company deliver cohesive self-service and agent-assisted service across all mobile channels, including voice, text, social and mobile Web apps.
 Ask yourself if the system’s features can be augmented with your current offerings to make interactions more efficient and effective.